List of Marvel Comics characters: F: Fer-de-Lance

-Fer-de-Lance is a fictional character appearing in American comic books published by Marvel Comics.

-Teresa Vasquez was born in San Juan, Puerto Rico.
-Hired as a personal assassin for Viper, Fer-de-Lance and her allies Puff Adder, Black Racer, and Copperhead, the fourth Serpent Squad, pulled a number of bank heists in Las Vegas.
-Fer-de-Lance was trained in battle with razor-edged claws that retract from her gloves and boots.
-During one of their casino robberies, Captain America and his allies Falcon, Nomad, and Demolition Man intervened and defeated the group of professional criminals, placing them in jail.
-Soon after, Fer-de-Lance and the others were rescued by Sidewinder, and initiated into the Serpent Society.
-However, she was secretly a double agent of Viper and enabled her to teleport into Serpent Society headquarters.
+Fer-de-Lance (Teresa Vasquez) was born in San Juan, Puerto Rico.
+Hired as a personal assassin for Viper, Fer-de-Lance and her allies Puff Adder, Black Racer, and Copperhead, the fourth Serpent Squad, pull a number of bank heists in Las Vegas.
+Fer-de-Lance is trained in battle with razor-edged claws that retract from her gloves and boots.
+During one of their casino robberies, Captain America and his allies Falcon, Nomad, and Demolition Man intervene and defeat the group, placing them in jail.
+Soon after, Fer-de-Lance and the others are rescued by Sidewinder and initiated into the Serpent Society.
+Fer-de-Lance is secretly a double agent of Viper and allows her to teleport into Serpent Society headquarters.

-Fer-de-Lance feigned a friendship with Diamondback during her first night with the Serpent Society, but quickly turned on her when Viper's scheme to overthrow Sidewinder as leader of the criminal organization succeeded.
-Betraying Sidewinder and Diamondback, Fer-de-Lance was the first to find the pair hiding in a control room.
-During the skirmish, Fer-de-Lance lunged at Diamondback, who promptly dodged her attack.
-Fer-de-Lance, pressing her retractable razors into a computer, suffered an electric shock and was defeated.
+Fer-de-Lance feigns a friendship with Diamondback during her first night with the Serpent Society, but quickly turns on her when Viper's scheme to overthrow Sidewinder as leader of the criminal organization succeeded.
+Betraying Sidewinder and Diamondback, Fer-de-Lance finds them hiding in a control room.
+During the skirmish, Fer-de-Lance lunges at Diamondback, who promptly dodges her attack.
+Fer-de-Lance, pressing her retractable razors into a computer, suffers an electric shock and was defeated.
 After Viper abandoned the group of mercenaries, Fer-de-Lance continued to serve with the Serpent Society.